(The following statement was released by the rating agency)

 Domestic Price Liberalisation Eroded By Higher Taxation

-gradual shift to market-based pricing for its FSU gas sales.
+In addition, Fitch expects Gazprom’s financial profile to be underpinned by the group’s gradual shift to market-based pricing for its FSU gas sales.
 This should support the company’s cash flow and EBITDA generation in the medium term.

 Strong Credit Profile To Be Maintained

 Gazprom’s ratings are also supported by its strong credit metrics demonstrated by positive free cash flow generation historically, relatively low leverage ratios and solid coverage metrics compared to its Russian and international oil and gas peers.
 Fitch expects the group’s FFO adjusted leverage to fluctuate within a tight range of 1.2x - 1.3x over 2012 - 2015 (1.2x in 2011).
 At the same time, Fitch expects net adjusted leverage ratios to remain below or on the edge of 1x over 2012 - 15.

 The group plans to invest around USD31billion-USD35billion annually over 2012 - 2015.The annual capex for the gas division is earmarked at RUB700billion - RUB900billion over 2012 - 2030 with almost half dedicated to gas transportation projects.
 Fitch believes that the execution and cost overrun risks inherent in Gazprom’s ambitious investment programme are somewhat mitigated by a high degree of capex flexibility as the company can delay its expansion projects in response to market conditions and aims at maintaining at least a neutral FCF position.